Reversible Graph Neural Network-based Reaction Distribution Learning for Multiple Appropriate Facial Reactions Generation: Conclusion

 \section{Conclusion}

-In this paper, we propose the first deep learning-based framework that opens up a new avenue of research for predicting multiple appropriate human facial reactions to a speaker behaviour.
-It is the first work that reformulates the ``one-to-many mapping'' problem occurring when training FRG models as a ‘one-to-one mapping’ problem (one speaker behaviour-to-one distribution representing multiple appropriate facial reactions), where a novel reversible GNN (REGNN) and a multiple appropriate facial reaction distribution learning (AFRDL) strategy are proposed.
-As the first specifically designed multiple appropriate FRG model, experimental results show that: (i) our approach can generate multiple diverse but appropriate, realistic, and synchronized facial reactions in response to each speaker behaviour, and achieve greater performance in appropriateness, realism, and synchrony metrics as compared to all the reproduced existing works; (ii) the proposed REGNN-based facial reaction distribution learning contributes substantially to the promising appropriateness, realism, and synchrony performances achieved by our approach; (iii) both audio and facial speaker behaviours provide relevant and complementary information; (iv) the proposed REGNN is crucial for the success of the AFRDL strategy; and (v) the MEFL module is crucial in generating appropriate facial reactions, as multi-dimensional edge features can comprehensively model task-specific relationships among facial attributes.
+In this paper, we propose the first automatic multiple appropriate human facial reaction generation deep learning framework, which opens up a new avenue of research for predicting multiple appropriate human facial reactions in response to each speaker behaviour.
+Importantly, we propose the first solution that reformulates the ``one-to-many mapping'' problem occurring in training FRG models as a ‘one-to-one mapping’ problem (one speaker behaviour corresponding to one distribution representing multiple appropriate facial reactions), where a novel reversible GNN (REGNN) and a novel multiple appropriate facial reaction distribution learning (AFRDL) strategy are proposed.

+As the first specifically designed multiple appropriate FRG model, we compared our approach with a set of reproduced baselines.
+The experimental results show that: (i) our approach can learn useful cues from speaker behaviours for predicting semantic meaningful human-style facial reactions, as it achieved large performance gains compared to four basic baselines; (ii) our approach can generate multiple diverse but appropriate, realistic, and synchronized facial reactions in response to each speaker behaviour, and achieve greater performance in appropriateness, realism, and synchrony metrics as compared to all the reproduced existing FRG approaches; (iii) the proposed REGNN-based facial reaction distribution learning contributes substantially to the promising appropriateness, realism, and synchrony performances achieved by our approach, where the number of REGNN layers; (iv) both audio and facial speaker behaviours provide relevant and complementary information; (v) the proposed REGNN is crucial for the success of the AFRDL strategy; (vi) the MEFL module is crucial for generating appropriate facial reactions, as multi-dimensional edge features generated by it can comprehensively model task-specific relationships among facial attributes.